About rhythm & notation volume 1

 Tied Rhythm Exercises - Exercises to improve your ability to play tied rhythms

 The Major Scale Approach

 This course is designed to give a strong grounding to all 12 major keys on both 4 and 5 string electric bass.
-The course gives an overview of the makeup of the major scale and then takes you in depth to every major key.
+The course gives an overview of the major scale and then takes you in depth to every major key.
 The material covered provides the gateway to tackle great basslines and solos.

-Electric Bass Warm Up Exercise
+Bassguitar Warm Up Exercise

 This free lesson will teach you the two most important chords in each key.
 We break every major key down to it's I and V chord and play them consecutively following the cycle of fifths.
 This is a great exercise for learning basic harmony (I and V chords in every key), finding notes on the fingerboard, voice leading between V to I progressions, improving technique through musical content and ear trining.